jarmoza/aolm_full/README.md

 #### 2. Install the 'conda' environment for 'Art of Literary Modeling'

-In the *aolm_full* root folder in your terminal, run `conda env create -f environment.yml`
+In the *aolm_full* folder in your terminal, run `conda env create -f environment.yml`

 #### 3. Activate the 'conda' environment